prove-identity/prove-prefill-react-starter-kit/README.md

+THIS REPO IS NO LONGER MAINTAINED, PLEASE SEE OUR V3 KIT -> https://github.com/prove-identity/prove-prefill-react-starter-kit-v3
 # Prove Pre-Fill Starter Kit (React)
 Welcome to the Prove Pre-Fill Starter Kit!
 This project will showcase how the Prove Pre-Fill standard is expected to be implemented.
 This project combines both the Frontend and Backend with a SQLite Database to give you a solid starting point for implementation.
 Spin this bad boy up and let us know what you think!